Refugees: Moving on from asylum support housing

 you're under 21 and were looked after by social services when you were 16 or 17

-These things all give you a 'priority need' which means the council must provide emergency housing if you become homeless.
+These things all give you a priority need.
+This means the council must give you emergency housing if you are homeless.
+It might be near to where you live now or in another area.

-You could also get emergency housing if something else makes you 'vulnerable'.
-This has a special meaning in housing law.
+You could also get emergency housing if something makes you 'vulnerable'.
+This means you are at much more risk of harm than most other people when homeless.

 Find out how to show you could be vulnerable because you're:

-Even if the council does not have to give you emergency housing, they must still try to stop you becoming homeless.
+Even if the council do not have to give you emergency housing, they must still try to stop you becoming homeless.
 For example, by helping you find a private tenancy.

 How to apply for benefits

-You can apply for universal credit if you have no money or a low income.
+You can get universal credit (UC) if you have no money or a low income.

 Apply as soon as you get your refugee status.

-It takes at least 5 weeks to get your first universal credit payment.
+It takes at least 5 weeks to get your first UC payment.

 Help to claim from Citizens Advice